Orlando Men’s Rehab Center Helps Men Heal From Their Addiction to Heroin

 The physical symptoms are highly noticeable, and the behavioral changes in an addict are equally obvious.
 More than other drugs, heroin will begin to affect an addict’s wardrobe.
 The heroin addict will frequently prefer long-sleeved, baggy clothing which serves the purpose of concealing needle marks and abscesses while also hiding weight loss.
 They will also be likely to neglect personal hygiene, not bathing or brushing their teeth and wearing the same clothes for several days on end.
 Also, be alert to any general shiftiness on the part of a potential addict.
 They may lie frequently about their activities, steal money or possessions to fund their habit, or spend time with questionable people.

-Typical Cost to Addict
+Typical Cost to a Heroin Addict

 While considered to be a cheaper alternative to prescription drugs, heroin addiction is by no means inexpensive.
 To make things worse, the price can skyrocket as the addict develops an increasing tolerance.
 Like many street drugs, it can be difficult to pinpoint how much a heroin addict may spend on their habit.
 Factors like the progression of the addiction, availability of the drug in any given area, and personal connections can all play a significant role.
 On average, however, a single dose of heroin costs about $20 and an addict with a relatively advanced habit can spend upwards of $200 a day on their addiction.